andsild/qwde/README.md

 The main requirements for any PR is that the tests still run.
 In general there will be no thorough code review unless you explicitly ask for it.
 This is to make it easier to "just fix things" and avoid the corporate procedures we normally go through 9 to 5.
 At least until the project is of a certain size.

 Also, to speed up development, the policy is that all code can be moved around, refactored or deleted.
 As long as the tests run.
 Though, I wouldn't touch other people's code too much unless I saw a _good_ reason to do so.

-If you contribute with (scientific) code, a small explanation is much obliged.
-We also put some small footnotes on [the wiki](https://github.com/kwrl/qwde/wiki).